 Adobe CC Frequently Asked Questions

 Adobe Creative Cloud is a subscription-based service that provides access to the latest versions of Adobe desktop applications such as Acrobat Pro DC, Photoshop, Illustrator, Dreamweaver, InDesign, Premier Pro, After Effects, Lightroom, Adobe XD and more.
-All subscribers will also receive 100GB of cloud storage for all Adobe apps and 2GB for Adobe Spark.
+All subscribers will also receive 100GB of cloud storage for all Adobe apps.

-A Named User License (NUL) is assigned to faculty or staff and it allows them to use the full functionality of the all the Adobe software, services and mobile applications.
-ITS IT Infrastructure Services will manage the Adobe updates on campus image and new releases but there are no restrictions on home install.
-Students who purchase their subscription for personal use will also be using a NUL license and there is no installation restriction at home.
-Faculty, staff and students using the campus computer laboratories will be using Sharing Device Licensing.
-This license will NOT be counted against the two concurrent access assigned to faculty/staff or student who purchased their personal subscription.
+A Named User License (NUL) is assigned to students, faculty or staff and it allows them to use the full functionality of all the Adobe software, services, and mobile applications.
+ITS IT Infrastructure Services will manage the Adobe updates on the campus image and new releases, but there are no restrictions on home installations.
+Students, faculty, and staff using the campus computer labs will be using Sharing Device Licensing.
+This license will NOT be counted against the two concurrent access assigned to students, faculty, and staff.

 Yes, you can install the applications, but your license will only allow up to 2 computers (PC or Mac) or mobile devices (iOS and Android) login concurrently.
 If you want to use the software on a 3rd computer/device, you will have to log out from any Adobe application on one of the other two computers/devices you are using.